Optical excitation of ultra-relativistic partially stripped ions: Introduction

 The paper is organized as follows.
-In Section~\ref{section.IonChoice} we investigate: the properties of the Li-like Pb ion which may be suitable for the proof-of-principle experiment (PoP) in the Super Proton Synchroton (SPS) at CERN \cite{GF-PoP-LoI:2019}; the H-like Pb ion which is considered as a candidate for the GF experiment at the LHC \cite{Bessonov:1995eq}; and the He-like Ca and Li-like Ca ions which can be used for radioactive-ion beam production \cite{Nichita:2021iwa} and a high-luminosity option of the LHC with laser-cooled isoscalar ion beams \cite{Krasny:2020wgx}, respectively.
-For the PoP experiment at the SPS, we need an ion which would fit within a three-dimensional window defined as follows: transition energy of $10\,$--$\,100\,$eV$\;\times\;$lifetime of the excited state of $10\,$--$\,100\,$ps$\;\times$ lifetime of the ion beam in the ring.
-We verified that this condition is fulfilled, both with respect to energy and lifetime, for H-like, He-like, Li-like, Ne-like, Mg-like, Ar-like and Kr-like isoelectronic sequences.
+In Section~\ref{section.IonChoice} we investigate: the properties of the Li-like Pb ion which may be suitable for the proof-of-principle experiment (PoP) in the Super Proton Synchrotron (SPS) at CERN \cite{GF-PoP-LoI:2019}; the H-like Pb ion which is considered as a candidate for the GF experiment at the LHC \cite{Bessonov:1995eq}; and Li-like Ca ions which can be used for a high-luminosity option of the LHC with laser-cooled isoscalar ion beams \cite{Krasny:2020wgx,Krasny:2021llv}.
+We have also included in this section the He-like Ca ion case because of its potential future use for the production of radioactive ion beams \cite{Nichita:2021iwa}.
+For the PoP experiment at the SPS, we need an ion which satisfies the following criteria: (1) transition energy of $10\,$--$\,100\,$eV and (2) lifetime of the excited state of $10\,$--$\,100\,$ps.
+We have verified that these conditions are fulfilled, both with respect to the energy and the lifetime, for H-like, He-like, Li-like, Ne-like, Mg-like, Ar-like and Kr-like isoelectronic sequences.
 We have not investigated Xe-like or Rn-like, nor any other sequence, but it can be done if necessary.
-In Section~\ref{sec:OptPump}, we discuss optical pumping of PSI in the GF experiments.
-The calculations are performed for two distinct scenarios: (1) where the Doppler broadening dominates over the natural linewidth of the transition and (2) where two widths are comparable.
-These lead to two different dynamics of the pumping and emission processes.
-Finally, Monte Carlo simulation of interactions of a PSI bunch with a laser-light pulse is described in Section~\ref{sec:MCsim}.
+In Section~\ref{sec:OptPump}, we discuss laser-light excitation of PSI in the GF experiments.
+The calculations are performed for two distinct scenarios: (1) where the Doppler broadening dominates over the natural linewidth of the transition and (2) where these two widths are comparable.
+These lead to two different dynamics of light absorption and reemission.
+Finally, Monte-Carlo simulation of interactions of a PSI bunch with a laser-light pulse is described in Section~\ref{sec:MCsim}.
 The conclusions are presented in Section~\ref{sec:Concl}.

 {\,\mathbf{\sim}\,}